gen0cide/laforge/README.md

 ## Acknowledgements

 - [National CPTC](https://nationalcptc.org) and the CPTC Advisory Board who's been so patient with me as I worked through this.
-- [RIT](https://www.rit.edu) For giving us a place to expiriment and advance both the technology as well as the workforce of our industry.
+- [Rochester Institute of Technology](https://www.rit.edu) For giving us a place to expiriment and advance both the technology as well as the workforce of our industry.